FREE SHIPPING on orders of $85 or more

-An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2013
+An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2016

 Because early scribes and church officials often spelled names as they sounded, a person could have many various spellings of his name.Many different spelling variations of the surname Kernaghan were found in the archives researched.
 These included Kernahan, Kernaghan, Carnahan, Carnaghan and others.

 This web page shows only a small excerpt of our Kernaghan research.
 Another 179 words (13 lines of text) covering the years 117 and 1172 are included under the topic Early Kernaghan History in all our PDF Extended History products and printed products wherever possible.

 A massive wave of Irish immigrants hit North America during the 19th century.
 Although many early Irish immigrants made a carefully planned decision to leave left Ireland for the promise of free land, by the 1840s immigrants were fleeing a famine stricken land in desperation.
 The condition of Ireland during the Great Potato Famine of the late 1840s can be attributed to a rapidly expanding population and English imperial policies.
 Those Irish families that arrived in North America were essential to its rapid social, industrial, and economic development.
 Passenger and immigration lists have revealed a number of early Irish immigrants bearing the name Kernaghan:

 Kernaghan Settlers in United States in the 19th Century

 Kernaghan Settlers in New Zealand in the 19th Century

 The Kernaghan Family Crest was acquired from the Houseofnames.com archives.
 The Kernaghan Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

 This page was last modified on 6 October 2015 at 15:31.